Garmin GPSMAP 67i Review

 The device now also wakes by hitting any button on the front, not just the power button.

-Should You Upgrade to the GPSMAP 67i?
+Should Get the GPSMAP 67i?